ch0ks/threatstackapi/README.rst

 Threat Stack Command Line Tool
 ================================

-The purpose of this script is to connect to the Threat Stack infrastructure and be able to manipulate the information contained.
+This command line tool allows the user to connect to a Threat Stack account and retrieve the information contained within an account.
+It is important to note that this script was not created  or is supported by Threat Stack.
+Use under your own risk.

 Usage
 -----

 .. code-block:: sh

-    usage: tscli.py [-h]
+    usage: tscli.py [-h] [-g] [-i] [-p] [-o] [-l]

     Threat Stack Command Line Tool.

     optional arguments:
-      -h, --help            show this help message and exit
+      -h, --help            show this help message and exit -g, --list-agents     lists all the agents in the organization -i, --list-alerts     lists all the agents in the organization -p, --list-policies   lists all the agents in the organization -o, --list-organizations
+                            lists all the agents in the organization -l, --list-logs       lists all the agents in the organization

 Quick Start
 -----------
-First, install the library and set a default region:
+First, install the libraries and set a default account:

 .. code-block:: sh

-    $ pip install configparser unirest
+    $ pip install configparser unirest urlib

 Set up the profiles and default regions (in e.g. ``~/.threatstack/config``):